 Dogs in the sporting group were bred to be a hunter’s best sidekick; their purpose is to assist with catching feathered game.
 Thanks to the invention of the gun, sporting dogs were developed as hunters found they needed a canine’s help with retrieving upland game birds or waterfowl.

 There are four basic types of sporting dogs: spaniels, pointers, retrievers, and setters.
 Some of the breeds in this group, such as retrievers, are especially adept at swimming and specialize in waterfowl like ducks, while setters, spaniels, and pointing breeds are known experts in hunting quail, pheasant, and other game birds in the grasslands.

-All of the Sporting Group dogs are characterized by their natural active and alert personalities, stable temperaments, and their instincts both in the water and out in the woods.
-Sporting dogs make lovable, well-rounded pets and are the perfect addition to active families, as these energetic, alert dogs will require plenty of exercise and time spent outdoors.
+All of the Sporting Group dogs are characterized by their natural active and alert personalities, stable temperaments, as well as their instincts both in the water and out in the woods.
+Sporting dogs make lovable, well-rounded pets, and are the perfect addition to active families, as these energetic, alert dogs will require plenty of exercise and time spent outdoors.

 Take a look at some dog breeds in this group:

 02 of 07

 Originally, dogs in the Hound Group were also used for hunting and classified as Sporting Dogs.
 However, in 1930, the American Kennel Club introduced the Hound Group to include dogs that have specifically been bred to pursue warm-blooded quarry, such as rabbits, raccoons, or even antelope, in contrast to sporting breeds, which generally are used to hunt birds.

 While it’s difficult to make generalizations about such a diverse group of dogs, generally, the charming, affectionate dogs in this group will make loyal companions and family pets, and some will require more vigorous exercise than others.
 According to the American Kennel Club, "members of the Hound Group possess strong prey drives and often will stop at nothing to catch their quarries."
 They can be stubborn dogs, however, and may be prone to wandering away from home while following a scent if not kept secured in their yard.